FIDUCEO/FCDR_MVIRISRF/opt/README_opt.md

 Each file named

-    opt_METx_YYYYDDD_YYYYDDD_vvvv-ttttttt_mmmmm_nn.dat
+    opt_METx_yyyyddd_yyyyddd_vvvv-ttttttt_mmmmm_nn.dat

 contains contains the optimised forward model parameters from the optimisation run for the Meteosat-`x` satellite.
-The first date `YYYYDDD` of the file name designates the begin of the retrieval period, the second date designates its end.
+The first date `yyyyddd` of the file name designates the begin of the retrieval period, the second date designates its end.

 ## File format